Automatic differentiation in machine learning: a survey: AD and Its Main Modes

-A given trace of elementary operations can also be represented using a computational graph \citep{Bauer1974}, as shown in Fig.~\ref{FigureComputationalGraph}.
-Such graphs are useful in visualizing dependency relations between intermediate variables.

-Evaluation traces form the basis of the AD technique.
-An important point to note here is that any numeric code will eventually be run---or evaluated---as a trace, with particular input values and the resulting output.
-Thus, AD can differentiate not only mathematical expressions in the classical sense, but also algorithms making use of control flow statements, loops, and procedure calls.
-This gives AD an important advantage over symbolic differentiation which can only be applied after arranging code into closed-form mathematical expressions.
+Evaluation traces form the basis of the AD techniques.
+An important point to note here is that AD can differentiate not only closed-form expressions in the classical sense, but also algorithms making use of control flow such as branching, loops, recursion, and procedure calls, giving it an important advantage over symbolic differentiation which severely limits such expressivity.
+This is thanks to the fact that any numeric code will eventually result in a numeric evaluation trace with particular values of the input, intermediate, and output variables, which are the only things one needs to know for computing derivatives using chain rule composition, regardless of the specific control flow path that was taken during execution.
+Another way of expressing this is that AD is blind with respect to any operation, including control flow statements, which do not directly alter numeric values.

-\subsection{Forward mode}
+\subsection{Forward Mode}